lab1092/blender-manual_ja/manual/textures/influence/material.rst

 Intensity
    Amount texture affect specular reflectivity
 Color
-   Influences the :guilabel:`Specular` color, the color of the reflections created by the lamps on a glossy material.
+   Influences the *Specular* color, the color of the reflections created by the lamps on a glossy material.
 Hardness
    Influences the specular hardness amount.
 A DVar of 1 is equivalent to a Hardness of 130, a DVar of 0.5 is equivalent to a Hardness of 65.